The Latest Paycheck Protection Program Update

 The forgivable loan program is intended to provide accessible financing to small businesses affected by COVID-19.
-Below, we’ll review the latest changes that have been made to the program, so that you’re prepared to apply.
+Below, we’ll review the latest changes that have been made to the program, so that you’re prepared to apply for the Paycheck Protection Program (PPP).

 What Your Business Should Know About Recent PPP Changes:

-In this latest update to the program, business owners can extend the length of time in which they can utilize the loan (now December 31st) and provides more flexibility on how they can spend it.
+Now, business owners can extend the length of time in which they can utilize the loan until December 31st, which provides more flexibility on how they can spend it.

 Most notably, it’s no longer required that employers spend at least 75 percent of their loan on payroll costs.
 Instead, the most recent bill now states that business owners must spend 60 percent on payroll costs, and the rest can be used for other approved usages.
 In addition, the expense ratio forgiveness is 75:25.